ON time vs. IN time

 How have you been?

-All these questions have a similar meaning.
+All the questions above have a similar meaning.

 I’m fine, thanks.